Page updated 24/8/2022

 Filmed in Ireland – Westport, County Mayo.

 Anne, Robert and their daughter Elizabeth are a small family with a successful wild salmon operation in the West of Ireland.
 Anne and Robert were married very young, because a child was on the way and they were subject to social constraints.
 They were close friends since childhood, but her heart belonged to another.
-Anne is terminally ill, but conceals it from her family as she plans to disappear from their lives …
+Anne is terminally ill but conceals it from her family as she plans to disappear from their lives …

-Available as part on 2 movie DVD.
+Available as part of a 2 movie DVD.

 Allen Leech, Amy Huberman, Owen McDonnell, Sophie Brosnan and Simon Delaney.

 Karen (Amy Huberman), a former addict, has forged a new life for herself in a rural town with her husband Brendan (Owen McDonnell) and young daughter.
 Karl (Allen Leech), an old boyfriend recently released from prison, arrives in town out of the blue, bringing with him memories of Karen’s dark past, invading and shattering her new idyllic present.
 Fearful that Karl will jeopardise her family by revealing details about her past, Karen reluctantly agrees to take a trip with him to meet another old acquaintance who Karl claims has evidence that could compromise them both.
 Ghosts must be laid to rest and horrors acknowledged, before the perfect surface of Karen s life can be restored.
 Nothing is as it seems, but the past will be buried one way or another.